crypticsilence/ca2022_writeups/forensics_automation.md

 ```
 Nope..
 Idk why I can't seem to get these to be happy with the decryption process, oh well..

 Couldn't get this..
-Took a break from it.
+Took a break from it for now..

 # day2 - again!